 The NHS Five Year Forward View commits to the delivery of high quality, safe, patient focused care is dependent on professional commitment, strong leadership and a caring culture and it regards workforce equality as an essential element of achieving that.
 The WRES is identified as a key element towards enabling the realisation of that commitment.

 The Trust is developing a new action plan to ensure we are consulting and are inclusive in our approach we will be using the EDS2 events with both staff and community representatives to influence the new objectives.
-These events will take place in October 2017 and the new action plan with the results from EDS2 will be added as a report to the WRES.
+These events have taken place in December 2017 and the new action plan with the results from EDS2 will be added as a report to the WRES and will help direct the new action plan in 2018.
 The Trust is in consultation with our BME staff, using their expertise and knowledge to help formulate the action plan.